joeypettit/ts-skulls/README.md

 -conditional rendering is controlled using primarily the gamephase enum rather than checking for multiple seemingly unrelated conditionals in gamestate

 -

+Things to do:
+-incorporate error handler on client (error context?)